 Uncanny Valley: Mariemaia during all but the last act of Endless Waltz speaks in a far too even a tone regardless of what she's actually saying, and emotes pretty much once...at entirely the wrong moment to be doing the kind of emoting she does.
 The result is rather creepy and can fall squarely into this trope.

 Values Resonance: A huge part of the show is the philosophical debate over whether or not Mobile Dolls — automated mobile suits — are ethical.
 It makes for interesting watching in the era of remote drone strikes.

 Woolseyism: In an early episode, Duo refers to Relena as "Ojou-san", which is the proper way to address a young woman of high social status (though he may have just been flirting).
-In the US dub, he instead calls her "good-looking", which is more obvious flirting and gets around the fact that there's no English term that quite matches the original.
+In the US dub, he instead says "Hey good-looking!", which is more obvious flirting and gets around the fact that there's no English term that quite matches the original.